 Please consult the University's site on Academic Integrity.
-The Faculty of Information has a zero-tolerance policy on plagiarism as defined in section B.I.1.(d) of the University's Code of Behaviour on Academic Matters (PDF).
+The Faculty of Information has a zerotolerance policy on plagiarism as defined in section B.I.1.(d) of the University's Code of Behaviour on Academic Matters (PDF).
 You should acquaint yourself with the Code.
-Please review the material in Cite it Right and if you require further clarification, consult the resource How Not to Plagiarize (PDF).
+Please review the material in Cite it Right and if you require further clarification, consult the site How Not to Plagiarize (PDF).

 Cite it Right covers relevant parts of the U of T Code of Behaviour on Academic Matters (1995).
-It is expected that all Faculty of Information students complete the Cite it Right module and the online quiz prior to the second week of classes of their first term.
+It is expected that all Faculty of Information students take the Cite it Right workshop and the online quiz.
+Completion of the online Cite it Right quiz should be made prior to the second week of classes as the workshop is now interactive.
+To review and complete the workshop, visit the Orientation e-Workshops on the Virtual Inforum.